 There’s just no time to die.

-In October 2020 and with the revised release plans for Bond 25 standing firm for November 2020, Billie Eilish, Finneas, Hans Zimmer and Interscope Records / The Darkroom released the official video for ‘No Time to Die’.
+In October 2020, Billie Eilish, Finneas, Hans Zimmer and Interscope Records / The Darkroom released the official video for ‘No Time to Die’.
 Directed by 007 title designer Daniel Kleinman (who first got the attention of the Bond bosses when he shot the 1989 video for Gladys Knight’s ‘Licence to Kill’), the promo short is one of a simple mic motif that remembers the artist before the franchise with a Bond flourish or two.
 And in December 2020 a first for a Bond song became real.
 As expected, Eilish was nominated for a Grammy Award for ‘No Time to Die’.
 A category she could easily have success in may well see Bond 25 receive a golden gong before its actual release.

 Billie Eilish’s ‘No Time to Die’ is released via Interscope Records / The Darkroom / Universal Music Group.